-- Appropriate building setbacks above the street interface, street trees and pedestrian line of sight to maintain the human scale in the precinct while also meeting density targets. - Identification of character precincts, where existing building scale and grain should be retained.
+- Target a number of potential redevelopment areas: Hay Street, near to West Leederville Train Station, adjacent Subiaco Oval and Princess Margaret Hospital site. - Appropriate building setbacks above the street interface, street trees and pedestrian line of sight to maintain the human scale in the precinct while also meeting density targets. - Identification of character precincts, where existing building scale and grain should be retained.

-3.2 OBJECTIVES
+3.2 Objectives

-As a key component of the North Subiaco Town Planning and Urban Design Study (2014) the City of Subiaco identified key objectives to guide the redevelopment of the North Subiaco area which are outlined below.
+As a key component of the North Subiaco Town Planning and Urban Design Study (2014) the City of Subiaco identified key objectives to guide the redevelopment of the north Subiaco area which are outlined below.

-As an extension of the Urban Design Study, these objectives have been used to guide the preparation of this Structure Plan.
+As an extension of the urban design study, these objectives have been used to guide the preparation of this structure plan.